Although medication and procedural abortions are common, you may find that your experience differs from someone else’s.

 It’s expected that you’ll bleed after an abortion.
 It might look like your monthly period, but it isn’t the same.
 It’s the result of your uterus pushing out tissue from the pregnancy.

 Some people don’t bleed at all right after an abortion.
 They won’t start to bleed until their next period.

-The timing of your bleeding depends on whether you had a medical or surgical abortion.
+The timing of your bleeding depends on whether you had a medication or procedural abortion.

 The first medication breaks down the lining of your uterus so that a pregnancy can no longer grow.
 Some people start to bleed after this medication.

-You’ll typically take the second pill after you leave the hospital or clinic, according to the package directions.
-This pill causes your uterus to release its contents.
+You’ll typically take the second medication (misoprostol) after you leave the hospital or clinic.
+This medication causes your uterus to release its contents.
 You may start to bleed 2 to 4 hours after taking the medication.

 The bleeding may get increasingly more intense until you’ve passed the pregnancy.
 This should happen 4 to 6 hours after you take the second pill, but it can happen later in some people.

 If you have a procedural abortion you might bleed immediately after.
 Or you may not start bleeding until a few days later.
 In general, the flow is lighter than a period-like flow.

 The bleeding may stop or continue until your next period.
 If it continues, it should get lighter over time.

 It’s common to bleed for 1 to 2 weeks after either type of abortion.
 Some people find that the blood flow will stop and then start again.

 The bleeding should look similar to your period, except the color may be more brown than red.
-Blood flow is typically heavier with a medical abortion than with a surgical abortion.
+Blood flow is typically heavier with a medication abortion than a procedural abortion.